abdulsaleh/asyncio-for-ai/src/data-pipelines.md

 * This pipeline only has I/O operations so `asyncio` is a natural fit.
 But what if the pipeline has CPU-heavy operations?
 For example, what if you need to split and count the words in the model responses?
 You can try using `loop.run_in_executor(executor, operation)` and `ProcessPoolExecutor` to offload CPU heavy work to a separate process and avoid blocking the event loop.

-* In the this challenge, we created a different reader task for each file.
-This works when the number of files is small, but what if we have more files?
-Creating too many reader tasks can be inefficient.
-One option is to add the file names to a queue and then update the reader task to process the file names one-by-one from that queue.
-That way we can have a small number of reader tasks processing a large number of files.

-* Above we used the number of files in the output directory to get the shard index, `index = len(list(output_dir.glob("shard_*.txt")))`.
-This can be slow if we have a large number of shards.
-Another option is to keep a shard counter protected by a lock (e.g., `shard_counter = {'index': 0})`).
-We can pass this counter to the writers to increment and create the correct shard id.
+* In the this challenge, we created a single reader and writer task since disk I/O is fast and the API calls were the bottleneck.
+However, if our reads / writes were slower (e.g. to a database), we can extend this pattern to have multiple concurrent reader/writer tasks.

 ```admonish success title=""
 **Now take some time to attempt the challenge before looking at the solution!**